Jueru-Xie/DBServerProject/README.md

 # DBServerProject

-There are two executables, a server and a client, where the connection can be made in the Client class.
+There are two executables, a server,ServerExecutable and a client, DBExecutable. where the connection can be made in the Client class.
 The client class can send employee informations to the Server.
+Server and Client can be connected to seperate and different .db files.
+Example .db files are included.